One on One (tour): Background

 In Europe, McCartney's Düsseldorf concert would be his first in the city since 1972 with his post-Beatles band Wings.
 The Munich performance would follow a 13-year break from the city, lastly hosting a performance in 2003 during the Back in the World tour.
 McCartney would visit the Waldbühne amphitheater in Berlin for his first Berlin performance since his Good Evening Europe Tour in 2009.
 On 14 March 2016, a performance was announced for the city of Madrid to take place on 2 June 2016.
 This performance at the Estadio Vicente Calderón would mark McCartney's almost twelve years to the date of his last Madrid performance.
 Each of these European performances, including festivals, would be McCartney's first performance at each specific venue in these cities.
 In addition to these venues, McCartney would return to Paris less than a year following his performance at the city's Stade de France.
 Announced on 16 March, his performance would take place on 30 May 2016 at the AccorHotels Arena.
 McCartney last performed at the venue during his 2011 On the Run tour.
 McCartney announced on 29 March a performance in the city of Prague to take place at the O2 Arena on 16 June 2016.
 This would be his first performance in the Czech Republic since 2004.

 The tour marks McCartney's first-ever performance as a solo artist of "A Hard Day's Night" and the first time the song was performed by a Beatle in half a century since the Beatles played it for the last time on 31 August 1965 at the Cow Palace in Daly City, California.

-On 30 May 2016 at the AccorHotels Arena in Paris, France, Paul McCartney performed "Michelle" in between "FourFiveSeconds" and "Eleanor Rigby".
+On 30 May 2016 at the AccorHotels Arena in Paris, Paul McCartney performed "Michelle" in between "FourFiveSeconds" and "Eleanor Rigby".